 “The medium is the message ” – Marshall McLuhan

-Moreover, journalism serves various other functions in a society, including performing the role of a watchdog, providing information, creating awareness, and setting up agendas for debate.
+Moreover, journalism serves various other functions in society, including performing the role of a watchdog, providing information, creating awareness, and setting up agendas for debate.

 Journalism is undeniably the most important profession in a democratic society.